Khairul Nizam: Home United

 In 2016, Nizam signed for Home United.
 He scored his first goal for Home United on his debut in the opening match of the 2016 season against Warriors in the Uniform Derby.
 However, injuries continued to curtail his career, with Nizam having gone through three knee surgeries since 2012 to repair his anterior cruciate ligament and meniscus.
 Nizam was eventually ruled out of the year end 2016 AFF Championship for the national team.

 He scored his first goal for the 2017 S.League season in a 6-1 dismantling of Garena Young Lions in Home's first league game of the season.
 Subsequently, in just three starts and two substitute appearances at the start of 2017 for Home, he has racked up a goal and four assists, which led to a national recall.
 In total, he racked up 8 goals in all competitions for the protectors in 2017.

 Warriors FC

 For the 2018 S.League season, Nizam moved to Warriors FC after rejecting a contract extension at Home United.

+After Tanjong Pagar United

+Nizam signed for Island Wide League club GDT Circuit FC for the 2023 Island Wide League season.